mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 ## The Search Path

 We\'ve looked at several examples of running commands.
-If I type \"ls -l\" on the command line, then my shell runs the `ls` command, which makes a list of files.
+If I type "ls -l" on the command line, then my shell runs the `ls` command, which makes a list of files.
 The `ls` command is actually a program sitting on your computer\'s hard drive.
 You can ask your shell where a command lives by using the `which` command.
 If I type

     $ which ls

-then my shell responds with \"/bin/ls\", which tells me the `ls` command is a program that lives in the */bin* directory of my hard drive.
+then my shell responds with "/bin/ls", which tells me the `ls` command is a program that lives in the */bin* directory of my hard drive.
 We can even use the `ls` command to look at itself\